-Dedicated to Karl, Anna, Bruno, Ossi, Oskar, Erika, Anni, and my mother, Gisela
+Dedicated to the Schmidt Family, Karl, Anna, Bruno, Ossi, Oskar, Erika, Anni, and my mother, Gisela

 I have an old mantel clock that belonged to my mother’s family, a crowd of eight souls, Oma, Opa, three sons and three daughters.

-The clock was handed to me some years ago and I’ve tried to keep it clean and lubricated, but it occasionally needs more attention than I can provide.
+I inherited the clock from my father who died leaving little more than a few precious fragments of his and my mother’s lives behind.
+Since then I’ve tried to keep it clean and lubricated, but it occasionally needs more attention than I can provide.
 The mainspring gets tired and the gear train needs attention or replacement.
 After a recent trip to a repair shop it came home with a shiny face plate, its mechanism solid when I wound the mainspring, but it didn’t keep accurate time.
 After many years of refusing to keep up with the present, it now raced into the future, with a hurried cadence of pendulum swings.

-It was running a half hour fast when I showed it off to some guests while we drank wine and listened to smooth jazz.
+One night I showed the clock to some guests while we drank wine and listened to smooth jazz.
+It was running a half hour fast.
 “Whoa,” I exclaimed.
 “Not so fast, partner.”
-I’ve adjusted the pendulum’s swing many times to alter the clock’s speed.
+I had adjusted the pendulum’s swing many times to alter the clock’s speed.
 It’s a simple procedure, but this time when I twisted the pendulum’s threaded rod, the pendulum disconnected from the clock’s mechanism.
 “Oops!”
 Embarrassed, I attempted a hasty repair while my guests looked on, but the clock resisted the intrusion.

-“Don’t touch me!” the clock said over the laid-back sound of Miles Davis.
+“Don’t touch me!” the clock told me over the laid-back sound of Miles Davis.
 “I will not be treated with hasty disrespect.”

 So I apologized to my guests, returned to my wine and let the clock be.

 The afternoon sun bathed the clock’s gear housing with good light.
-I stared at the brass pieces for a long time and, remembering the clock’s reproach, thought carefully about what to do.
+I stared at the brass pieces for a long time and, remembering the clock’s reproach, thought carefully about how to approach the repair.

-I thought about Elbogen and my grandfather, Karl Schmidt, a sheetmetal artisan, and the careful, skilled machinists my grandfather worked with.
+My grandfather, Karl Schmidt, was a sheetmetal artisan and he worked with careful, skilled machinists.
 They were tool and die makers, cutting and shaping wood and metal into fixtures, jigs, gauges and clocks.
 The clock knew these people.
 Could I be trusted to tinker with their artisanship?
 Sure, I told myself.
 It’s just gears and springs.
 Old world technology, simple stuff.

-“The loop at the end of the mounting wire is missing,” the clock said when I touched its brass components, feeling for clues.
+“The loop at the end of the mounting wire is missing.”
+The clock spoke with a patient, measured voice when I touched its brass components, feeling for clues.
 “See the mounting wire in the bracket at the top of the gear housing?
 The loop links the mounting wire to the connecting wire.
 The pendulum swings from the other end of the connecting wire.
 Here.
 See?”

 Mounting wire?
 Connecting wire?
 Loop?
 It sounded complicated.
 I picked out a length of thin wire from my tool chest, along with a wire cutter and needle-nose pliers.
 Why not just use one wire?
 I thought.
 After fashioning my own connecting wire with a hook at one end, I attached the wire to the bracket and connected the pendulum, bypassing the complicated wire-loop arrangement.
 I’ll improve the design.
 Make it simpler, I thought.
 With an elated “Tada!”
 I closed the back panel and tilted the clock to start the pendulum swing.

-Chastened, I searched through my wife’s jewelry and found tiny loops that joined links of chain together.
-With her permission I salvaged a couple I hoped would meet the clock’s specifications.
+With the clock’s disappointment ringing in my ears, I searched through my wife’s jewelry and found tiny loops that joined links of chain together.
+With her permission I salvaged a couple I hoped would satisfy the clock’s specifications.